 LARMAN, Craig.
 Applying UML and patterns :an introduction to object-oriented analysis and design.
 Upper Saddle River: Prentice Hall PTR, 1998. xix, 507 s.
 ISBN 0-13-748880-7. info

-Theory, practical group projects, class discussion.
+Theory, self-study, practical group projects, class discussion.

 Regular attendance, active participation on group project (modeling of concrete IS in UML) finished by the inspection of required UML diagrams and documentation.